masonk/cropbot/README.md

 - $n = 4$ with probability $p = 0.5$
 - $n = 5$ with probability $p = 0.25$

-This is classic balls-and-bins from combinatorics, but you have to notice that the *spawn points* are the *stars* and the *pair kinds* are the *bins*.
+This is classic balls-and-bins from combinatorics, but you have to notice that the *spawn points* are the *balls* and the *pair kinds* are the *bins*.
 The spawn points are *indistinguishable* but the pair kinds *are distinguishable*.

 For example, suppose we lay out the bins like this:

 $$\boxed{\text{YY}} \quad \boxed{\text{YB}} \quad \boxed{\text{YP}} \quad \boxed{\text{BB}} \quad \boxed{\text{BP}} \quad \boxed{\text{PP}}$$

-Then, we distribute the stars among the bins using bars to depict the bins according to the [stars and bars theorem](https://en.wikipedia.org/wiki/Stars_and_bars_(combinatorics)).
+Then, let's use the stars-and-bars representation.
+We distribute the stars among the bins using bars to depict the bins according to the [stars and bars theorem](https://en.wikipedia.org/wiki/Stars_and_bars_(combinatorics)).
 For example:

 $$\star\star \mid \star \mid \star \mid \mid \mid \star$$